rao10/casswiki_quartz/content/Cassiopaean Experiment/Cassiopaean Experiment.md

 Scope of inquiry
 ----------------

 From the start, a driving motivation for the Cassiopaean Experiment has been the quest to better understand the Universe, human existence and its meaning, good and evil – and how people can live in truth, improve their own lives, and work to help one another.
-The research has thus taken on a very broad scope – essentially all the subjects mentioned in the CassWiki [[Casswiki/Others/Casswiki reader's guide]], and more.
+The research has thus taken on a very broad scope – essentially all the subjects mentioned in the CassWiki [[Casswiki reader's guide]], and more.

 Hyperdimensional hypothesis
 ---------------------------